h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 As noted above, models for image classification that result from a transfer learning approach based on **pre-trained convolutional neural networks** are usually composed of two parts.
 When it comes to the Classifier one can follow several approaches when building the Classifier.
 For example:

-> **Global Average Pooling**: In this approach, instead of adding fully connected layers on top of the convolutional base, we add a global average pooling layer and feed its output directly into the softmax activated layer.
+- **Global Average Pooling**: "In this approach, instead of adding fully connected layers on top of the convolutional base, we add a global average pooling layer and feed its output directly into the softmax activated layer"(Pedro Marcelino).

 Other approaches include **Fully-connected layers** and **Linear support vector machines**.